nhotalling/hpmanager/README.md

   A 'starting class' indicator could be added to the classes or the max HD could be used.
 For purposes of this demo, the first class in the list is used to determine level 1 HP.
 - Assumed vulnerability should also be considered along with immunity and resistance.
-- Assumed handling damage modifiers was out of scope.
+- Assumed handling damage modifiers was out of scope. (adding/subtracting values isn't supported by current `defenses` model)
 - Assumed that stat bonuses stack and that multiple copies of an item are not included on a character.
 - Assumed that handling character death was out of scope (excessive damage, no healing if dead).
+- Resistances granted by items will be reflected in the `defenses` object.

 ## Testing the App

+The various endpoints are documented below.
+For your convenience, you may import the `DDB.postman_collection.json` file into Postman to use as a starting point.

-Exceptions are surfaced in this demo app.
+Please note that exceptions are surfaced in this demo app.
 It is assumed they would be handled appropriately by the UI in a production environment.
+(See `Misc Notes` below for comments about error handling)

 ### Get Character - GET